The Return

 get leniency?
 A quick death?
 I won't betray humanity like that."

-not that much of a weasel.
-Though you won't talk in exchange for a quick death
+"Of course not, you're not that much of a weasel.
+Though you won't talk in exchange for a quick

-would talk in exchange for leniency."
+men would talk in exchange for leniency."

 Ranma looked at the paladin